-Stop playing small – holding back from the fullest expression of your talents and abilities.
+Stop playing small!
+Don’t hold back from the fullest expression of your talents and abilities.
 Doing so denies your divinely-given natural gifts and talents.
 Dimming your light disempowers you and those around you.

 Many wellness entrepreneurs play small, hold themselves back or diminish their abilities and accomplishments, for fear of offending others.
 Now think about this – before you skip past it saying, “Not me.”
 If you were to suddenly double your income, whom would you be concerned about upsetting?
 Whom would you withhold this information from?
 It’s common for someone close – a friend, family member, coworker, for example – to feel threatened by your change and act or speak against you because of envy.

 Shine your light brighter!
 When things go well, proudly let others know about it!
 Affirming your abundance may attract more income for you, so turn up the volume and hear that sweet sound – cha-ching!

 Tip #3.
 Stop Believing That Sacrifice Serves Others!

 You can be poor and serve some people or you can be prosperous and serve more people.
 Assuming your purpose as a practitioner is to help more people live healthier lives, which do you choose?
 Which is in better alignment with your purpose?

 I know some practitioners who love to help poor people.
 I also know some who feel guilty about getting paid to help people, about profiting from people’s pain.
-Community service and pro bono work are fine, but… then these practitioners end up with no money as well!
+Community service and pro bono work are fine, even noble!
+But then these practitioners end up with no money as well!
 How does this serve your purpose of helping lots of people?

 The greater your success, the more people you can help!
 By helping people who can’t pay you, you are denying the opportunity to expand your practice so you can help many others.
 I recommend that you create a profitable niche of ideal paying clients who are willing to pay you well for the benefits that you provide for them.
 And then…